Website proofreading is become more and more important as the competition on the Internet increases.

 If English is your second language, you MUST get your writing checked over by an editor who is a native English-speaker if you want the result to be professional.
 Click here to read more.

-I've been an English Language Editor for most of my working life, and here are some useful tips about website proofreading and editing specifically, and editing written texts in general...
+Here are some useful tips about website proofreading and editing specifically, and editing written texts in general...

 STEP 1: Self-Edit